 I had a Shrimp Tom Yum Noodle Soup from Thai Express.
 It was not spicy despite I dumped a load of Sriracha into it.
 The soup actually tasted sweetish and just lightly sour.
 No kick at all.

 Credit card is accepted at Thai Express.
-More on following page.
-Click here to continue reading
+Continue reading

 Ben brought me to Crystal Mall for lunch on one of the weekend that he was in town.
 He knew that I’m too lazy to drive all the way to Burnaby by myself.

 The new item in the Want Want Hot & Spicy House stall caught our attention.
 They serve dry hot pot now.
 Yeah, my favourite dish.